Civil War: Young Avengers/Runaways: Plot

 The Runaways intervene in a fight between the Flag-Smasher and S.H.I.E.L.D.
-Cape-Killers, whose agents damage Victor.
-The Young Avengers see the altercation on television, and something about it causes the Vision to suffer a seizure.
+Cape-Killers, whose agents damage Victor Mancha.
+The Young Avengers see the altercation on television, and something about it causes Vision to suffer a seizure.
 The Young Avengers steal a Quinjet and use Wiccan's magic to find the Runaways.
 Molly attacks the Young Avengers, thinking that they are working with S.H.I.E.L.D., but the team subdues her (when she becomes drowsy as a side-effect of her powers) and enters the Runaways' base to talk to them.
-The Vision and Victor experience seizures when they are near; the Vision explains that this is most likely ultimately due to their both having been created by Ultron.
+Vision and Victor experience seizures when they are near; Vision explains that this is most likely ultimately due to their both having been created by Ultron.

 Noh-Varr, a brainwashed Kree from an alternate reality, is sent by S.H.I.E.L.D. to capture the teenagers.
-He attacks, breaking Xavin's neck and getting the Vision's phase-shifted lower arm stuck in his torso.
-Noh-Varr's handlers capture Wiccan, Hulkling, Karolina, and Xavin's body and take them to "The Cube", a high-security metahuman prison.
+He attacks, breaking Xavin's neck and getting Vision's phase-shifted lower arm stuck in his torso.
+Noh-Varr's handlers capture Wiccan, Hulkling, Karolina Dean, and Xavin's body and take them to the Cube, a high-security superhuman prison.
 The remaining members of both teams follow and attempt a rescue.
 The Cube's warden attempts to dissect Hulkling, but his organs shift to avoid damage.
 Xavin - who possesses similar shapeshifting powers to Hulkling - is able to right his broken neck and attacks the warden.
-Victor realizes that the Vision's arm, embedded in Noh-Varr's chest, has begun to interface with the alien.
-Victor overloads him by coming near, as he did with the Vision, and the Vision becomes able to remove Noh-varr's psychological conditioning.
+Victor realizes that Vision's arm, embedded in Noh-Varr's chest, has begun to interface with the alien.
+Victor overloads him by coming near, as he did with Vision, and Vision becomes able to remove Noh-Varr's psychological conditioning.
 The two teams part ways and Noh-Varr takes control of the Cube, claiming it to be the capital of the new Kree empire.